A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Introduction

-Recent challenges on Detection and Classification of Acoustic Scenes and Events (DCASE)\footnote{http://dcase.community/challenge2020} have attracted research attentions, supporting the development of computational scene and event analysis methods by comparing different approaches using a common publicly available data set.
-The DCASE Challenge consists of several audio related tasks, one of them is SELD.
-For supervised methods, one key factor that affects the system performance is the size of the training data.
-The development data set for the SELD task consists of only 600 60-second audio sequences recorded in noisy environments, making it very challenging to apply DNN-based techniques.
-In machine learning, data augmentation is an effective strategy to overcome the lack of training data and to alleviate overfitting.
-These augmentation approaches have been widely used in many areas, such as ASR, sound classification, image classification, and computer vision \cite{cui2015data,salamon2017deep,perez2017effectiveness,simard2003best}.
 For the SED task, time stretching, pitch shifting, equalized mixture data augmentation (EMDA) \cite{takahashi2017aenet}, and mixup \cite{zhang2017mixup} are effective to improve system performances \cite{parascandolo2016recurrent,lu2017bidirectional,takahashi2016deep,shimada2020sound}.
-However, it is not appropriate to adopt these techniques for DOA estimation.
-The main reason is that when the abovementioned augmentation approaches are used to modify the audio signal, the spatial information may be affected in a hardly predictable way and the new DOA labels must be updated correctly.
-For example, SpecAugment \cite{park2019specaugment}, a simple yet effective method to improve SED, brought only a minor gain for DOA estimation \cite{zhang2019data}.
-To the best of the authors' knowledge, there exist only a few data augmentation studies for DOA estimation.
-Mazzon's team first proposed a spatial augmentation method based on the property of first-order Ambisonics (FOA) sound encoding \cite{mazzon2019first}.
+Since these augmentation techniques increase the diversity of input audio signals, they are also applicable to the SELD task.
+In addition to SED, the SELD task addresses SSL, i.e., DOA estimation by utilizing DOA labels of single or multiple sound sources.
+It should be noted that the spatial information may be affected when the audio signals are modified by data augmentation methods.
+To the best of our knowledge, there exists only a few data augmentation studies for DOA estimation.
+He \emph{et al.} proposed to mix single-source segments for multi-speaker DOA estimation \cite{he2021neural}.
+Mazzon's team first proposed a spatial augmentation method based on properties of first-order Ambisonics (FOA) sound encoding \cite{mazzon2019first}.
 It focused on expanding the representation of the DOA subspace for the FOA data set and was effective to reduce DOA errors.
 However, the authors did not investigate its effectiveness to deal with overlapping sound events, which is necessary for future SELD applications in real-life acoustic scenes with potentially overlapping events.